bbresearcher/web3/examples/DELEGATECALL/README.md

 **Notice** the value of the ***contractMsg*** variable and where it is set in the output.

-If you would really like to test how storage works play around with the order of the variables in **ContractB and ContractC**.
+If you would really like to test how storage works, play around with the order of the variables in **ContractB and ContractC**.

 Included in this repository are files to test this concept.